sharontherese/latin-mass-funeral/content/commentaries/index.md

 +++
-text = "Commentaries on the scriptural texts in funeral rites" title = "Commentaries" toggle = false aliases = [
+text = "Commentaries on the Scriptural texts in funeral rites" title = "Commentaries" toggle = false aliases = [
 ]

 +++

+_Giovanni del Biondo, "The Funeral of St Benedict."_

 # About